 Although she had no cash on hand when she began, halfway through the six-week workshop Sarah received a severance cheque of $6,000 from her previous employer.
 A bank teller suggested she put it in an RRSP (the Canadian equivalent to a 401(k) retirement savings account) and borrow an additional $6,000 against it for that year’s contribution.
 Sarah took that suggestion and felt her confidence and momentum increase as she realized she now had, by her standards, a sizable stake of seed-money.

 Several months into her project, Sarah used the frequent flyer points she and her late husband had accumulated to fly to New Brunswick.
 There she fell in love with one of the towns she’d discovered in her research.

 “It met all my criteria,” she told me.
-“It even had,” she marveled, “two restaurants listed in the gourmet book, Where To Eat In Canada!
+“It even had,” she marvelled, “two restaurants in the Where To Eat book!”